CYBERSECURE CODER (CSC) Training Course

 7 HoursObjectives:

-- Identify security compliance measures.
+- Determine security compliance measures.

-- Address social engineering attempts.
+- Respond effectively to social engineering attempts.

-- Use the Internet securely.
+- Navigate the Internet securely.